 To offer transparent and seamless access to disability-related services that uniquely support each student and that ensure equal access to educational success

 In compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, students must disclose disabilities to Student Wellness in order for Haywood Community College to provide reasonable accommodations.

-- The student discloses the type of disability, the student’s limitations, and the current impact of the disability/medical condition to Student Wellness by completing the appropriate forms.
+- The student discloses the type of disability, the related limitations, and the current impact of the disability to the Director of Student Wellness and completes required forms.
 Accommodations should be requested at least two weeks in advance to allow time for implementation.
 For this same reason, accommodations for the current semester that are requested within two weeks of the last day of instruction will be denied.

 - The student provides proof of the disability from a physician, mental health professional or other appropriate specialist stating the nature of the disability and recommendations for needed accommodations.
 The documentation must reflect the current impact of the disability.
 HCC staff is not able to diagnose disabilities.
 The documentation accepted at HCC may not suffice for universities or professional and certification exams.

 - The student engages in an interview with Student Wellness.

 - Student Wellness documents the reasonable accommodations that the College will provide as determined from the student interview and appropriate documentation.
 All of the information is collected by Student Wellness and filed with a copy of the mutually agreed upon accommodations.

 - Student Wellness sends the accommodation form to the instructor.
 The instructor and student completes the accommodation agreement within two weeks of receiving the accommodation form.

 - The student reviews the accommodations with Student Wellness prior to or at the beginning of each semester during which the student wishes to receive accommodations.

 Please see the Disability Services Handbook below for more details about the accommodation process at Haywood Community College.

 Please be aware of the attendance policy located in the HCC Catalog on our Publications page.